ediboko1980/bootstrap/site/content/components/modal.md

 ---
 layout: docs
 title: Modal
-description: Use Bootstrap's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
+description: Use Rocket's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
 group: components
 toc: true
 ---

 ## How it works

-Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.
+Before getting started with Rocket's modal component, be sure to read the following as our menu options have recently changed.

 - Modals are built with HTML, CSS, and JavaScript.
 They're positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
 - Clicking on the modal "backdrop" will automatically close the modal.